tlaceby/parser-series/README.md

 The language we will be building will be derivation of the golang.
 It will be assumed experience in the golang as a preq aswell as a general experience with complex programming, recursion, logic and some basic tree traversal.

-The language will also be able to handle static types and explicit/infered typings.
-I will also be demonstrating how to impliment syntactic sugar for things `foo ??= 10` and `[0..10]`.
+The language will also be able to handle static types and explicit/ types.
+Through this series you will learn how to come up with your own syntax from idea to ast.
+At the end of the series you will have a AST made which represents a complex language which you can take and extend further and either use for code-generation or a interpreter/vm.

 ## Topics